Updated January 15, 2021

 Self-catering holidays tend to be cheaper to book in the first place and suit those who are good at sticking to a budget while they are away.

 They work out particularly well if you’re travelling in a large group as you can split the costs of everything from accommodation to food, drink and other holiday essentials.
 And, you can all put money into a holiday kitty and take it in turns to cook and do the food shopping.

-But, be careful to check what’s included in your all-inclusive package before you book.
-As while many hotels offer brilliant all-inclusive packages which include everything you need, some have limitations which may catch you out if you haven’t budgeted for them.
+But, be sure to check what’s included in your all-inclusive package before you book.
+While many hotels offer brilliant all-inclusive packages that include everything you need, some have limitations, which may catch you out if you haven’t budgeted for them.